Current Itinerary for

 We have broken the trip down into each location we will visit.
 Click on the photo to access the locations main tourism website.
 We have also included links to our likely accommodation choices and describe some of the options for activities or sightseeing.
 Be aware that although distances are not great, the roads can be narrow and winding.

-We have provided some details on flight options for getting to New Zealand at the bottom of the page along with a high level budget..
+We have provided some details on flight options for getting to New Zealand at the bottom of the page along with a high level budget.
+We are now looking at flights that avoid the Middle East and expect some of the fares to be higher because of the conflict and fuel shortage.

 Feb 2nd (Tuesday)